Institut Le Rosey: Gstaad campus

 The school's winter campus, at the ski resort of Gstaad in the Bernese Oberland, is composed of several traditional chalets within the town.
 The girls' campus, at Schönried, is situated a 10-minute train ride away from Gstaad and is composed of five chalets used solely for boarding and dining.
-The students utilize local facilities, including: swimming pool, fitness centre, tennis courts, ice hockey rink, a bowling alley, curling, 250 km of alpine ski slopes and 120 km of cross-country ski tracks, 65 km of snowshoeing trails, climbing walls, and Via Ferratas.
+The students utilise local facilities, including: swimming pool, fitness centre, tennis courts, ice hockey rink, a bowling alley, curling, 250 km of alpine ski slopes and 120 km of cross-country ski tracks, 65 km of snowshoeing trails, climbing walls, and via ferratas.

 Tuition fees

 As of 2011/12, the annual boarding and academic fees are CHF 125,000 (approximately US$133,000), without extra fees such as those for sports, etc. The Rosey Foundation, which oversees the financing of Le Rosey's Carnal Hall, makes scholarships possible to "particularly deserving" students, and the four-member Rosey Scholarship Committee allots them to the approved students.
-However, Institut Le Rosey does not directly offer scholarships to any person, as scholarships are only made available through the Rosey Foundation.
+Institut Le Rosey does not directly offer scholarships to any person; scholarships are only made available through the Rosey Foundation.

 Associations

 L'Association Internationale des Anciens Roséens (AIAR), the International Association of Former Roseans, is Le Rosey's alumni association, the members of which have been major contributors to 20th-century world history.
 The AIAR, a prestigious network of former students, has alumni representatives in most countries and in many major cities across the world.
 Le Rosey's first alumni association, the "Old Rosey Association", was created on 21 July 1922 by a small group of alumni in the presence of the son of the school's founder, Henri Carnal.
-In 1926, the "Belgian Old Rosey Association" was founded; however, like the Old Rosey Association, it was declining due to slow international communication between alumni.
+In 1926, the "Belgian Old Rosey Association" was founded; like the Old Rosey Association, it was declining due to slow international communication between alumni.
 The current alumni association, the AIAR, was established in 1964.
 The school's list of alumni is not published and access to AIAR events and meetings is exclusive to former students.

 Institut Le Rosey is fully accredited by the New England Association of Schools and Colleges, the International Baccalaureate, the Ministry of National Education of France and the Council of International Schools.
 Le Rosey is also a member of the European Council of International Schools.